where-is-my-org/OBO-flow-with-Azure-AI-Agent-MCP-Deployment-Guide/README.md

     - Include the token in the `Authorization` header as a Bearer token (e.g., `Authorization: Bearer <access_token>`)

 ### 4. 🌐 Expose API as MCP Server
-- Navigate to your API Management instance in the Azure Portal, click on "MCP Server (Preview)" from the left-hand menu
+- Navigate to your API Management instance in the Azure Portal, click on **MCP Server (Preview)** from the left-hand menu
-- Click on "+ Create MCP Server" and select "Expose an API as an MCP server" and fill in the following fields:
+- Click on **+ Create MCP Server** and select **Expose an API as an MCP server** and fill in the following fields:
     - API: Select the API you created earlier from the dropdown menu
     - API Operation: Select all operations to be exposed
     - Display name: `named-by-yourself`
     - Name: `named-by-yourself`
     - Description: `Provides information about mock data of financial stock data and product portfolio information of MSFT.
 Also, query user information from request header.`

 ### 5. ⚡ Quick Test with GitHub Copilot
-- Open `.github/mcp.json` and click "Add Server", choose "HTTP"
+- Open `.github/mcp.json` and click **Add Server**, choose **HTTP**
 - Fill in the Server URL which get from API-M MCP Server page
 - Add the following to `Authorization` header to MCP Server:
     ```json